total-typescript/total-typescript-book/book-content/book.md

 - The error was thrown, while Vitest was running this test.

 - This was the last recorded test before the error was thrown, if error originated after test finished its execution.
 ```

 Why is this error happening?
-What is the `any` type doing in the `handleFormData` function?
+Why isn't TypeScript giving us an error here?

+I'll give you a clue.
+I've hidden a nasty typo in there.
+Can you fix it?

 #### Solution 1: Basic Types with Function Parameters